 Yes, you can walk the Daintree Rainforest by yourself at several designated boardwalks.
 We explain where these rainforest walks are, the dangers you need to know about, and which walks are free.
 There are also tour options and ways of accessing the Daintree Rainforest in this post.
 Please find what walking or entry information you …

 There is no entry fee for the Daintree National Park, it is free to enter other than the privatised sections like the Mossman Gorge.
 There are two main parts of the Daintree National Park, Mossman Gorge is south of the Daintree River, the Daintree Rainforest extends north of the river through Cape Tribulation.
-In this …
+In early …

 Port Douglas is a pretty resort town in Far North Queensland Australia, roughly an hour north of Cairns, a much larger city.
 Cairns has the nearest international airport to Port Douglas and most visitors will arrive here for their Port Douglas stay.
 From the airport, either book the shuttle to Port or pick up a …